practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Common Lisp/README.md

 - now, change into the extracted directory, that is: _.../sbcl-2.5.11-source/sbcl-2.5.11_
 - there, I ran: _$ sh ./make.sh_
 - I followed the given tips at the end of this compilation process, like:
-- _$ cd ./tests && sh ./run-tests.sh_  # this test will take a really long time!
+- _$ cd ./tests && sh ./run-tests.sh_  # this test will take a really long time: ..._(28 tests skipped for this combination of platform and features); test failed, expected 104 return code, got 1_...
+- _$ cd .._
+- _$ sudo apt-get install texinfo_  # needed to install the documentation
+- _$ sudo apt-get install texlive-base_  # needed to install the documentation
 - _$ cd ./doc/manual && make_  # install the documentation
+- _$ cd ../.._
-- then, I installed this version of SBCL: _$ sh install.sh_
+- then, I installed this version of SBCL: _$ sudo sh install.sh_: _...SBCL has been installed: binary /usr/local/bin/sbcl; core and contribs in /usr/local/lib/sbcl/..._
-- finally, xxxxxxxxxxxxxxxxxxxxxxxxxxxxx TBD
+- finally, I did this simple test: _$ /usr/local/bin/sbcl --version_: _SBCL 2.5.11_, which means that I have to restart my Bash shell
+- now, try again: _$ sbcl --version_: _SBCL 2.5.11_

 <br/>